duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_17_operation_manual_duckiebot/1_0_5_hw_assembly_db21m.md

 ## Power your Duckiebot {#howto-power-db21m}

-Note: in this step we will plug the various power cables to the `HUT`.
+Note: In this step we will plug the various power cables to the `HUT`.
 One port will remain free.
 You can use this port to charge the Duckiebot.

 <div figure-id="fig:db21-how2charge">
      <img src="db21-how2charge.png" style='width: 40em' />